 Nestled on 200 scenic acres near Canton, Kent State University at Stark is Kent State’s largest regional campus, serving Stark County and the surrounding area for more than 70 years.
 As Stark County’s only public university, Kent State Stark plays a vital role in generating a more educated workforce, attracting and retaining qualified individuals to the area and contributing to the positive economic development of the region.
-Kent State Stark enrolls approximately 7,250 students year-round and offers 20 bachelor’s and four master’s degree programs that can be completed in their entirety at the Stark Campus in addition to the opportunity to begin coursework in more than 282 undergraduate degree programs at Kent State University.
-The campus also offers three associate degree programs and more than 30 minors, as well as $400,000 annually in student scholarships.
+Kent State Stark enrolls more than 7,250 students year-round and offers 20 bachelor’s and three master’s degree programs that can be completed in their entirety at the Stark Campus in addition to the opportunity to begin coursework in more than 282 undergraduate degree programs at Kent State University.
+The campus also offers online and associate degree programs and more than 30 minors, as well as $1 million annually in student scholarships.

 Degrees, Majors & Minors

-Kent State Stark offers 20 bachelor’s, four master’s, three associate degrees and more than 30 minors, as well as the opportunity to begin coursework in more than 282 undergraduate degree programs at Kent State University.
+Kent State Stark offers 20 bachelor’s degrees, three master’s degrees, online and associate degrees and more than 30 minors, as well as the opportunity to begin coursework in more than 282 undergraduate degree programs at Kent State University.
 Learn more about Kent State Stark's degrees, majors and minors.